milvus-io/milvus/shards/README.md

 Below examples codes demonstrate how to build from source code a Milvus server with Mishards on a standalone machine, as well as how to use Kubernetes to establish Milvus cluster with Mishards.

-Before executing these examples, make sure you meet the prerequisites of [Milvus installation](https://milvus.io/docs/guides/get_started/install_milvus/install_milvus.md).
+Before executing these examples, make sure you meet the prerequisites of [Milvus installation](https://milvus.io/docs/install_milvus.md).

 ### Build from source code

-#### Prequisites
+#### Prerequisites

-Make sure Python 3.6 or higher is installed.
+Ensure that Python 3.6 or higher is installed.

 #### Start Milvus and Mishards from source code